nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Add feature

 #### What is the feature about?
 The `add` mechanism is facilitated by `AddressBook`.
 The implementation of adding a `Candidate` through the `add` command has been enhanced on the existing approach.
 It extends `Command`.
-The input parameters of the `add` command has been tweaked, introducing a few more related attributes (Refer to the [Current Implementation](#current-implementation)).
+The input parameters of the `add` command has been tweaked, introducing a few more related attributes.

 The enhancement works by adding additional prefixes i.e. `id/[StudentId]`, `c/[Course]`, `yr/[Seniority]`, `avail/[Availability]`.
 As for the attributes `ApplicationStatus` and `InterviewStatus`, users are not required to enter a value for it as the default value of `PENDING` will be assigned.